laws and regulations

 The GFP Commission made significant changes to the AIS regulations in early 2017.
 These regulations work together as a package not only to protect South Dakota lakes and rivers from new AIS introductions, but also to make compliance faster and easier for boaters, anglers and other sportsmen and women.

 - Red-swamp cray fish were added to the AIS list in South Dakota.
 These crayfish are prized as table fare, but can have significant impacts to invaded ecosystems.

 - Removed the term “immediately adjacent” from the AIS rules pertaining to plug removal and live bait and fish transport.
 This term was very confusing for boaters, anglers and GFP staff and it became difficult to understand when and where plugs should be removed.
 In order to make this easier for everyone to understand, the new regulation states that all plugs need to be removed before leaving the boat ramp parking area.

 - Similarly, live bait and fish may not be transported in lake or river water beyond the boat ramp parking area.

 These changes should help everyone to easily do their part to ensure that they aren’t moving water from one lake to another.
-Human mvoement of water is the primary vector of AIS spreading.
+Human movement of water is the primary mechanism for spreading AIS.

-- The first new rule will create a list of waterbodies classified as Containment Waters.
-These are waterbodies that have an AIS of concern in them and require special designation to facilitate management efforts.
+- A list of Containment Waters was created to identify waterbodies that have an AIS of concern and require special designation to facilitate management efforts..